-However, when water and soap are not available, in situations like using public transport, or being in a crowded place hand sanitisers can be a portable, effective, and convenient alternative to keep your hand hygiene at check.
+However, when water and soap are not available, in situations like using public transport, or being in a crowded place hand sanitisers can be a portable, effective, and convenient alternative to keeping your hand hygiene in check.

 Generally speaking, Australian and international hand hygiene guidelines recommend alcohol-based hand sanitisers and hand washing as the best methods for removing microbes.
 But when it comes to the hygiene battle between those two which one should you choose?
 Read through to get familiar with some scientific analysis on those methods in addition to some useful tips.

 How often do I need to clean my hands?

 In general, you should try to wash your hands often to ensure the well being of you and your loved ones, especially during key times when you’re more likely to get and spread germs and bacteria.
 Try to wash your hands whenever they are dirty.